 Also no class on 2nd Febuary due to the Sangha Retreat.

 The morning takes place in two halves.
-In the first half, we will introduce an aspect of Buddhism with an opportunity for discussion.
-After a short tea break, we explore one of two Buddhist meditations.
+In the first half, we will introduce one of our meditation practices.
+After a short tea break we will look at an aspect of Buddhism with an opportunity for discussion.

 We introduce traditional teachings of the Buddha in a way that is accessible and practical to everyday life in the modern world.